Active rectification: Description

 Active full-wave rectification with two MOSFETs and a center tap transformer.

 Replacing a diode with an actively controlled switching element such as a MOSFET is the heart of active rectification.
 MOSFETs have a constant very low resistance when conducting, known as on-resistance (R_{DS(on)}).
-They can be made with an on-resistance as low as 10 mΩ or even lower.
+A typical modern MOSFET has an on-resistance of less than an ohm, with many high-performance devices having specifications of on the order of 10 mΩ or less.
 The voltage drop across the transistor is then much lower, causing a reduction in power loss and a gain in efficiency.
 However, Ohm's law governs the voltage drop across the MOSFET, meaning that at high currents, the drop can exceed that of a diode.
 This limitation is usually dealt with either by placing several transistors in parallel, thereby reducing the current through each individual one, or by using a device with more active area (on FETs, a device-equivalent of parallel).

 The control circuitry for active rectification usually uses comparators to sense the voltage of the input AC and open the transistors at the correct times to allow current to flow in the correct direction.
 The timing is very important, as a short circuit across the input power must be avoided and can easily be caused by one transistor turning on before another has turned off.
 Active rectifiers also clearly still need the smoothing capacitors present in passive examples to provide smoother power than rectification does alone.

 Using active rectification to implement AC/DC conversion allows a design to undergo further improvements (with more complexity) to achieve an active power factor correction, which forces the current waveform of the AC source to follow the voltage waveform, eliminating reactive currents and allowing the total system to achieve greater efficiency.